How to Reduce Belly Fat in Bangladesh: Science-Backed Methods That Actually Work

 Exercise: What Actually Burns Belly Fat

-However: visceral belly fat is actually mobilized first when you’re in a calorie deficit.
+Here’s the truth: you cannot spot-reduce fat from your belly.
+Crunches strengthen abdominal muscles but don’t burn belly fat specifically.
+Fat loss is systemic — it comes from creating an overall energy deficit.
+However, visceral belly fat is actually mobilised first when you’re in a calorie deficit.
 So while you’re losing fat overall, the dangerous visceral fat around your organs shrinks fastest.

 Realistic exercise plan: